Palliser shot and shell

-Palliser shot is an early British armour-piercing artillery projectile, intended to pierce the armour protection of warships being developed in the second half of the 19th century.
+Palliser shot is an early British armour-piercing artillery projectile which was developed during the late 19th century to defeat the iron and steel armour of contemporary warships and fortifications.

 It was invented by Sir William Palliser, after whom it is named.
+It was the first widely adopted armour piercing projectiles and was a significant advance on the other types of projectiles used in naval gunnery at the time.
+This was particularly important because of the transition from wooden ships to ironclad at that time.
+Palliser also invented bolts for securing armour plating, chilled shot for piercing armour and converted smooth fire guns into rifled guns.

 History

 Major Palliser's shot, approved 21 October 1867, was an improvement over the ordinary elongated shot of the time.

 It was adopted for the larger types of rifled muzzle-loading guns rifled on the Woolwich principle (with three rifling grooves).
 Palliser shot in many calibres stayed in service in the armour-piercing role until phased out of (British) service in 1909 for naval and fortress use, and 1921 for land service.

 At the Battle of Angamos (8 October 1879) the Chilean ironclad warships fired twenty 250-pound Palliser gunshots against the Peruvian monitor Huáscar, with devastating results.
 It was the first time that such piercing shells were used in combat.